iwharris/cybertron-manifests/raspberry-pi/setup/1-enable-usb-boot.md

 ## Use the Raspberry Pi Imager to install an OS

-Don't use Ubuntu 20.04.3 LTS as it can't boot from USB.
-Use 20.10 or newer.
+Install Ubuntu 20.04.3 LTS and then follow the guide [here](https://jamesachambers.com/raspberry-pi-4-ubuntu-20-04-usb-mass-storage-boot-guide/) to make Ubuntu bootable (this won't be necessary in future releases).